ucgis/GeoConnect/_resources/admin-units.md

   * A 15 minute tutorial that has you join data from a CSV to an existing layer in ArcGIS Online

 ### Need Help?
-  <p>If you have questions or need assistance, [please contact us!](https://docs.google.com/spreadsheets/d/1xkgsnwz5MXEIpD9OMWajIPKpSdTdlb7THoeWCirHR7A/edit?usp=sharing)
+  <p>If you have questions or need assistance, <a href="[https://www.example.com](https://docs.google.com/spreadsheets/d/1xkgsnwz5MXEIpD9OMWajIPKpSdTdlb7THoeWCirHR7A/edit?usp=sharing)">please contact us!</a>